-- 1) Body-worn cameras; - 2) Construction, renovation, or remodeling; - 3) Medical services; - 4) Security enhancements or equipment for nongovernmental entities not engaged in criminal justice or public safety; - 5) Non-law enforcement vehicles or equipment for government agencies that are for general agency use; - 6) Transportation, lodging, per diem or any related costs for participants, when grant funds are used to develop and conduct training; - 7) Equipment, supplies, and other direct costs associated with processing DNA evidence; - 8) Law enforcement equipment that is standard department issue (not including body armor); - Costs associated with implementing the National Incident-Based Reporting System (NIBRS); and - 10) Any other prohibition imposed by federal, state or local law or regulation.
+- 1) Construction, renovation, or remodeling; - 2) Medical services; - 3) Security enhancements or equipment for nongovernmental entities not engaged in criminal justice or public safety; - 4) Non-law enforcement vehicles or equipment for government agencies that are for general agency use; - 5) Transportation, lodging, per diem or any related costs for participants, when grant funds are used to develop and conduct training; - 6) Equipment, supplies, and other direct costs associated with processing DNA evidence; - Law enforcement equipment that is standard department issue (not including body armor); and - 8) Any other prohibition imposed by federal, state or local law or regulation.

-Items off the Department of Justice controlled list will be approved on a case by case basis and at the sole discretion of CJD.
+Items off the Department of Justice controlled list will be approved on a case-by-case basis and at the sole discretion of CJD.
 Including such items in the application may result in the delay or denial of applications.